 The course must be at a college or school within North Lincolnshire unless:

-- the out of county college placement is funded by a public body such as the EFA or North Lincolnshire Council
+- the out of county college placement is funded by a public body such as the ESFA or North Lincolnshire Council

 - the course is not available in North Lincolnshire and there is no suitable alternative locally

-The student must live in North Lincolnshire and either:
+The student must live in North Lincolnshire when enrolled on the course.

 Anyone who moves to North Lincolnshire for the purpose of receiving full-time education may not be eligible for support from North Lincolnshire Council.

-Students may be eligible for additional support with transport if they had a statement of special education need at school or have a medical condition, which means they cannot use public transport, or they need longer to complete their course because of their medical need or disability.
-If a student is able to use public transport, for example having received independent travel training at school or college, but whose parent chooses not to use this means of transport, the student may not be eligible for additional support under this policy.
+Students may be eligible for additional support with transport if they have an EHCP, or had a statement of special educational needs at school or have a medical condition, which means they cannot use public transport, or they need longer to complete a course because of their medical need or disability.
+If a student is able to use public transport, for example having received independent travel training at school or college, but who chooses not to use this means of transport, the student may not be eligible for additional support under this policy.

 Students must be aged 16 to 20 on the 31 August.
 Transport support may be extended to students aged up to 24 if they are attending residential educational provision funded by a recognised public body such as the EFA.

-The college and North Lincolnshire Council or the EFA must support the student's attendance on the course.
-We must have evidence that they will gain educational benefit from it.
+The college and North Lincolnshire Council or the ESFA must support the student's attendance on the course.
+We must have evidence that they will continue to make educational progress by undertaking the course.